5pace4/Calculator-HTML_CSS-project-/readme.md

+#Calculator

-#This is a general calculator project using only html and css.
+    This is a general calculator project using only html and css.

+#Purpose

-#This project is done by me in the learning phase.
+    This project is done by me in the learning phase.

-    copyright@tofayel
+#Copyrigth

+    :tm:tofayel
+#Credit

     motivated from YT-GreatStack